guitarmind/tesseract-web-service/README.md

     Upload Image File: http://localhost:1688/upload
     Fetch Image From URL: http://localhost:1688/fetchurl

-The results are returned in JSON format with ORC result strings.
+The results are returned in JSON format with OCR result strings.

 If you would like to call "Fetch Image From URL" API with POST, please send a HTTP request header similar to the following: